An international recognised impact test for vehicle security barriers

 The product is patent pending.

-VADS is a standard for testing aggressive and repetitive vehicle impacts in accordance with CPNI
+VADS is a standard for testing aggressive and repetitive vehicle impacts in accordance with NPSA

 For projects and situations concerned with vehicle borne threats, including vehicle-as-a-weapon attacks, VADS rated Vehicle Security Barriers (VSBs) are not a substitute for IWA 14-1 and PAS 68 barriers.
 Rather, VADS rated VSBs provide an alternative risk-based option for event managers and other risk owners, that is pragmatic and affordable at the highest levels of protection.

-More details about VADS rating can be found on the CPNI site.
-(Link to CPNI.gov.uk page)
+More details about VADS rating can be found on the NPSA site.
+(Link to NPSA.gov.uk page)

 Approved VADS Certificate: